 And of course those Salsa Puff Pastry “chips”!
 You won’t believe how something so simple can be so addictive.
 I used homemade puff pastry which I made using my recipe here, but you can use store-bought puff pastry too.
 All you need to do is lightly spread some Salsa and sprinkle just a bit of cheese on top, cut it into triangles and bake until the puff pastry is puffed up and golden.
 Enjoy them just like that, or use them as “chips” to scoop out that flavorful cheesy, saucy goodness in your cheesy meatballs skillet.
 It’s so good, Mr K wolfs down the whole plate every time I make it.

-Pace® Salsa and Picante sauces are extremely versatile, you can use them to give all your favorite snacks and dishes some flavorful, spicy sass!
+Pace Salsa and Picante sauces are extremely versatile, you can use them to give all your favorite snacks and dishes some flavorful, spicy sass!
 I mean what’s better than spiced meatballs?
 Saucy, spicy, cheesy meatballs is what.
-These They have a genuine Southwest flavor, they’ll make your Taco Tuesdays even better! 🙂

 - 1 ½ lbs ground beef

-- ½ cup + 2 tbsp breadcrumbs (substitute with GF breadcrumbs if required)
+- ⅔ cup Italian breadcrumbs (unflavored) substitute with GF breadcrumbs if required

 - 1 tsp paprika